Proven-Paradox/shaper-system/Handbook.md

 Effect: If this Ability hits, the target becomes [Chilled](#chill-x) for three rounds.
 The Chill severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering ice damage.
 This can be a winter incantation, drawing the heat away from your target, a freeze ray, or similar effects.

+#### Counter Stance
+Auxiliary
+Action: Minor
+Prerequisites: None
+Range: None
+Targets: Self
+Cost: 3 MP
+Effect: You may take a second Counter action in the time between this turn and your next.
+Description: Preparing to respond to enemy actions.
+This can represent actively trying to predict and counter enemy actions, changing stance to respond to enemy movement, or similar effects.

 #### Crushing Bolt
 Spell [Elemental] [Earth]
 Action: Major